Nepal’s prime minister resigns as protests against the government and corruption rage on

 A day earlier, demonstrations led by young people angry about the blocking of several social media sites gripped the country’s capital, and police opened fired on the crowds, killing 19 people.

-The ban was lifted Tuesday, but the protests continued, fueled by anger over the deaths and growing frustration with the political elite in the nation wedged between China and India.
+The ban was lifted Tuesday, but the protests continued, fueled by rage over the deaths and growing frustration with the political elite in the nation wedged between China and India.

 As the protests intensified, Prime Minister Khadga Prasad Oli announced he was stepping down.
 The president accepted the resignation and appointed Oli to lead a caretaker government until a new one is in place — though it was unclear what power he would wield or even where he was.